unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 can guarantee product-market fit.
 I favor the team-led model because of the positive impact that it can have in uniting a team, encouraging them to stretch beyond their comfort zone and do their best work — where both company and personal growth goals align.
-There are some challenges to work through in either of these models.
+There are some challenges to work through in either of these models that early startup teams (founders and a few members) should consider when evaluating the right approach for them.
 <br/><br/><br/>

 <img width='100%'